kragen/dernocua/text/electrolytic-2d-cutting.md

-    pattern (a) supported on a dielectric backing (c) as described above, you can use a conductive plate (i) made out of any conductive material such as those mentioned in example 9 above with a selectively patterned impermeable dielectric mask (j) on it, so that electrolysis can only proceed where the mask is absent or at least porous.
+    pattern (a) supported on a dielectric backing (c) as described above, you can use a conductive plate (i) made out of any conductive material such as those mentioned in example 9 above with a selectively patterned impermeable dielectric “stop-off” or “mask” (j) on it, so that electrolysis can only proceed where the mask is absent or at least porous.
 For example, you can use sheet steel or any other sheet metal with nail polish selectively painted onto it; or